Slip over liquid-infused gratings in the singular limit of a nearly inviscid lubricant: Shallow grooves: Distinguished limit and slip length

 from which we conclude that

 confirming the intuitively obtained leading-order result \eqref{dist intuitive slip}.

 In Fig.~\ref{fig:lambda_dist} we show the variation of the scaled slip length $\lambda \mu^{1/2}$ with the scaled groove depth $H$.
 The thick solid curve shows the leading-order approximation \eqref{lam-1 dist}, while the symbols depict numerical solutions for various values of $\mu$, obtained from our numerical scheme.
 The two agree well, provided that $h < 1$.
-In plotting numerical results, we employ open symbols for $h<1$ and filled symbols for $h>1$; in the latter case, we do not expect approximation \eqref{lam dist 1-term} to hold.
-For perspective, we also depict (thick dashed curve) the original leading-order approximation \eqref{lo result} and (thick dotted curve) the ultra-shallow-groove approximation \eqref{slip shallow}, which are recovered by taking the respective limits $H \gg 1$ or $H \ll 1$ of \eqref{lam-1 dist}.
+In plotting numerical results, we employ filled symbols for $h<1$ and open symbols for $h>1$; in the latter case, we do not expect approximation \eqref{lam dist 1-term} to hold.
+For perspective, we also depict (thick dashed curve) the original leading-order approximation \eqref{lo result} and (thick dotted curve) the ultra-shallow-groove approximation \eqref{slip shallow}, which are recovered by forming the respective limits $H \gg 1$ or $H \ll 1$ of \eqref{lam-1 dist}.